 Making a Request for Public Records

 On June 3, 2016, Governor Baker signed An Act to Improve Public Records into law.
-Many of the provisions in the new law will take effect on January 1, 2017.
+Many of the provisions in the new law took effect on January 1, 2017.

 Under the new provisions, agencies and municipalities are required to designate 1 or more Records Access Officer (RAO).
 The RAO has a duty to: